Maximilianos/maxpanas.com/notes.md

 ## Cache

+- setup
+  - cache must **only** be populated if the response has _no_ errors
+  - cache parsed content api responses.
+Key: `api.content.parsed.${type}.${id}` -- should invalidate when server restarts
+  - cache raw github api responses for content.
+Key: `api.content.raw.${type}.${id}` -- should invalidate when content changes on github (implemented with git hook ?)
+  - cache frontend page renderings `frontend.${route}`

+- Invalidation
   - Static cache should invalidate when the year changes to update myYearsExperience and the copyright across the site
   - Static cache should invalidate when an article is added so that the archive pages and the article page are created/updated

 ## Refactor Opportunity